Phenomenology of the flavor symmetric scoto-seesaw model with dark matter and TM$_1$ mixing: Scoto-seesaw with flavor symmetry: the FSS model

 where $\mathcal{F}$ is the loop function defined in Eq.~(\ref{eq: loop function F}).
 Clearly, from Eq. (\ref{eq:seesaw yukawa}) to Eq. (\ref{eq:def-a-b}), it is evident that the parameters $a$ and $b$ originate from type I-seesaw and scotogenic contributions, respectively.
 In the next section, we show how these parameters' relative magnitude helps us explain the hierarchy of the atmospheric and solar oscillation mass scales.

 Though the neutrino mass matrix given in Eq.~(\ref{eq:total-mass-matrix}) is obtained through a combination of type-I seesaw and scotogenic mechanisms, there can be additional operators like $LHLH/\Lambda$, contributing to the light neutrino masses.
-In our model, this higher dimensional term is not invariant explicitly under the $Z_4$ symmetry given in Tab.~\ref{table:A4 table}.
+In our model, this higher dimensional term is not invariant explicitly under the $Z_4$ symmetry given in Table~\ref{table:A4 table}.
 Also, terms like $LHLH (\phi_a, \phi_s, \phi_T,\xi)/\Lambda^2$ are disallowed due to the considered discrete $Z_N$ symmetries.
 For the same $Z_N$ symmetries, the scotogenic contribution ($\bar{L}i\sigma_2 \eta^* f$) is only allowed at $1/\Lambda^2$ with the involvement of flavons $\phi_a$ and $\xi$, which are both odd under the $Z_2$ symmetry along with $f$ and $\eta$.
+Here, in principle, there could be another contributing term via $\bar{L}i\sigma_2 \eta^* f \phi_a \xi^{\dagger}/\Lambda^2$.
+This term, however, can be absorbed in the previous contribution through a redefinition of the Yukawa coupling.
 Owing to the $A_4$ symmetry, in the charged lepton sector, the leading order contribution appears only at dimension-5.
-However, there could be a next-to-leading correction at $\mathcal{O}(1/\Lambda^2)$ via $(\bar{L}\phi_s^{\dagger}\phi_a) H\alpha_R/ \Lambda^2$, where $\alpha_R$ is the corresponding right-handed charged lepton.
-Interestingly, such a contribution is disallowed due to the $Z_2$ symmetry given in Tab.~\ref{table:A4 table}.
+However, for example, there could be a next-to-leading correction at $\mathcal{O}(1/\Lambda^2)$ via $(\bar{L}\phi_s^{\dagger}\phi_a) H\alpha_R/ \Lambda^2$, where $\alpha_R$ is the corresponding right-handed charged lepton.
+Interestingly, such a contribution is disallowed due to the $Z_4$ symmetry given in Table~\ref{table:A4 table}.
 As the right-handed Majorana neutrino present in our model is also a singlet under $A_4$ symmetry, any higher-order correction can be absorbed in the leading order contribution to $M_N$.
 For the same reason, we can also absorb any higher order contribution to $M_f$ as it does not affect the flavor structure of our model.
 Finally, the Dirac Yukawa coupling is allowed at dimension-5 as given in Eq.~(\ref{eq:scoto yukawa}).
-The next-to-leading order contribution at $\mathcal{O}(1/\Lambda^2)$ can be written as $(\bar{L}\phi_a^{\dagger} \phi_T) \tilde{H}N_R$ and $(\bar{L}\phi_s^{\dagger} \phi_T) \tilde{H}N_R$, which are not allowed due to $Z_2$ and $Z_4$ symmetries.
+The next-to-leading order contributions at $\mathcal{O}(1/\Lambda^2)$ such as $(\bar{L}\phi_a^{\dagger} \phi_T) \tilde{H}N_R$ and $(\bar{L}\phi_s^{\dagger} \phi_T) \tilde{H}N_R$, are not allowed due to the $Z_4$ symmetry.